robbrandt/Dashboard/docs/api.md

         return $version;
     }

-The module should then provide a Dashboard API which returns an array of widgets like so:
+The module should then provide a Dashboard API which returns a Dashboard_WidgetCollection instance like so:

     <?php